Holding Box System

 Box Structure

 Use separate labeled sections (physical dividers or envelopes).
-Do not mix categories.
+Don’t mix categories — it defeats the purpose.

 1. EDGE (Theme Candidates)

-- A new theme only forms if 8–12 cards naturally accumulate
+Review: Every 1–2 months.
+Check against both volumes.
+A new theme only forms when 8–12 cards naturally accumulate.

 2. REDUNDANT (Good but Surplus)